gunderson/jquery.spriteAnimation/README.md

         onComplete: null
     }

-Note the inclusion of a `label` in an object passed to `addSequence` is required, while the object name is used as the label in `addSequences`
+Note the inclusion of a `label` in an object passed to `addSequence` is required, while the object key is used as the label in `addSequences`

 #### setSequence